PeakLinux/ascentRepo/README.md

 ```
 After installing all required dependencies, run `python genRepo.py <path to repo-dev.json> <path to repo-pub.json>` and let the script take care of the rest

-- The structure of a repo-dev.json file is as follows:
+- The structure of a repo-dev.json file is as follows (you can also look in Utilities/repo-dev.json for a full example):
 ```json
 {
 	"packages": {